alinaberlin/cypress-demo/Readme.md

 ### Intro

-This is test is only a demo.
+This test is only a demo.
 It doesn't follow the best practices, because is running againts release version of the site, and this version is missing "data-test" attributes.